workshopdemos/zowe-python/Instructions.md

 ## Getting Started
 Zowe CLI is a command line interface.
 It is often used for automation, much like a Rexx would be used on the mainframe.

 Rexx is very powerful.
 And so is Python.
-Rexx can automate many actions on the mainframe.
+Rexx can automate many actions on the mainframe but has also been ported to other platforms.
 Python can be used to automate things on the mainframe and distributed environments.

 A big advantage of Python over Rexx is library support.
 In Rexx, you can find scripts to perform many actions, however, interacting with off host applications might require a lot more work.